VerveWireless/Verve-Android-SDK/README.md

 ```

 #### Showing An Ad
-After receiving the `onAdReady(String zone)` callback, the SDK is ready to show the ad that you have loaded.
-To show an ad call the method below:
+After receiving the `onAdReady(String zone)` callback, the SDK is ready to show the ad you have loaded.
+To show an ad, call the method below:
 ```
 interstitialAd.showInterstitialAd(zone, context)
 ```

 ### Banner Ads
 The class in which you would like to display banner ads will need to implement the IVerveAPIListener interface.
-The methods that the class will implement provides the Activity with information regarding the SDK's ad state.
+The methods the class will implement provide the Activity with information regarding the SDK's ad state.

 #### Banner Ad Sizes
 The ad SDK allows for various sized banner ads to be addded to your Android application.
 Please see the table below for the different sizes available: